All Episodes

 On the Fox segments.

-Well, I got to have one guy done a grade.
+Well, it's only got to have one guy done a grade.

-But for the most part, I mean the smart people agreed, but okay.
+But for the most part, I mean, the smart people agree.

-Hi, folks, how are you, Rush Linball, the EIB network?
+How are you, Rush Limbaugh, the EIB network?

-A couple of days ago, gets a question at a at a joint press conference with Stephen Harper and Felipe Corderon about the Supreme Court decision coming up on Obamacare.
+Barack Obama, a couple of days ago, gets a question at a joint press conference with Stephen Harper and Felipe Coleron about the Supreme Court decision coming up on Obamacare.

 And what he says makes it sound like he doesn't understand the concept of judicial review, which was established in a long ago Supreme Court case called Marbury versus Madison, which the court appointed to itself the job, the right of determining what and what isn't constitutional in terms of what comes out of Congress.